 This, in itself, is bad news because it will affect the governance of science in Europe, and the ERC in particular.
 In the past, support from the elite of British academics in fighting through the ERC was critical.
 As was their expertise in initially setting up the ERC as a world-class funding agency.
 Accordingly, Ernst-Ludwig Winnacker, former Secretary General of the ERC, called the Brexit vote “a disaster” not only for Britain, but also for Europe and the ERC.

 More generally, the next edition of the Framework Programme will soon be discussed among Member States.
 As an associated country, the UK will no longer be able to offer their prudent–yet bold–guidance of how to shape this policy instrument.
 Given that this guidance has been so critical in the past, it may soon be dearly missed.

-Featured image credit: Policy Exchange via Flickr (CC BY 2.0)
+Featured image credit: CC BY 2.0 by Policy Exchange

 - UK scientists’ loss of influence to be felt at home and across Europe - 25 January, 2017